michael2012z/BitBible/markdown/JPS/files/Josh.md

 2. At that time HaShem said unto Joshua: 'Make thee knives of flint, and circumcise again the children of Israel the second time.'

-3. And Joshua made him knives of flint, and circumcised the children of Israel at Gibeath-ha-araloth.That is, The hill of the foreskins.
+3. And Joshua made him knives of flint, and circumcised the children of Israel at Gibeath-ha-araloth.

 4. And this is the cause why Joshua did circumcise: all the people that came forth out of Egypt, that were males, even all the men of war, died in the wilderness by the way, after they came forth out of Egypt.